robnn/auth/README.md

 ### Messages

 During registration, login and authentication, errors can happen.
-These errors will be given back to the caller of the API in this message format:
+These errors will be given back to the caller of the API with
+HTTP Response code 400 in this message format:
 ```
     severity: Severity
     message: String